Said Halim Pasha: Grand Viziership

 In September 1913, he was honored with the Order of Distinction by Sultan Mehmed V for his service in signing the achieving a peace deal with the Bulgarians, and anchoring the border to the Maritsa river, beyond Edirne.

 He was one of the signatures of Ottoman–German Alliance, which was signed in his mansion in Yeniköy with the German ambassador, Baron Wangenheim.
 Yet, he attempted to resign after the incident of the pursuit of Goeben and Breslau, an event which served to bring the Ottoman Empire into the Great War.
 It is claimed that Sultan Reşad wanted a person in whom he trusted as Grand Vizier, and that he asked Said Halim to stay in his post as long as possible.
 When Britain annexed Egypt in 1914, Halim Pasha claimed the throne of the Egyptian monarchy based on a firman which changed Egyptian succession law half a century ago.

 During the Armenian genocide, Said Halim signed the deportation orders for the Armenian population.
 The Armenian Patriarch Zaven I Der Yeghiayan appealed to him to cease the terror being committed against Armenians, which Said Halim replied to by claiming reports of arrests and deportations were being greatly exaggerated.
 Der Yeghiayan himself was later deported.
 As the war went on, he was increasingly sidelined by Talaat Bey and Enver Pasha.

 He lost his Foreign Ministry to Halil Menteşe in 1915.
 Said Halim's premiership lasted until 1917, cut short because of continuous clashes between him and the CUP.
-The Interior Minister Talaat succeeded him.
+Talaat, who was Interior Minister, succeeded him.